LeoDog896/discord-chat-webhook/README.md

 # discord-chat-webhook

-an application that allows you to chat as a webhook
+an application that allows you to chat as a webhook programatically and interactively